Keilub/helloitscaleb/content/about.md

 **Iteration:** Iteration happens in two phases.
 First, I work collaboratively to take and test feedback and finalize the design and/or campaign.
 Then, if necessary, I follow up to dissect data and talk with users and consumers to inform any further iterations in follow-up designs or campaign pivots.
 This ensures that the final designs and campaigns are not only visually compelling but also practical and effective both at launch and over the course of the designs use.

 **Play:** Creativity thrives when you let loose, so I always make room for experimentation and wild ideas during any phase of the design process.
-I keep Legos and other fidget toys around my desk to let my mind wander and house plants (I love a good pothos) to tend to for a quick brain break.
+I keep Legos and other fidget toys around my desk to let my mind wander and house plants (My monstera, golden pothos and ivy are like family) to tend to for a quick brain break.
 Stepping away to socialize is also key as you never know when sharing and playing with others will spark the next big idea and take your designs to the next level.
 </details>

 <br>